amplication/docs/docs/how-to/change-base-branch.md

 For example, you may want pull requests to merge into a development branch first before your main branch.

 :::info
-This feature requires a Pro or Enterprise plan.
+This feature requires an Enterprise plan.
 Review plan differences on the [Git Sync Plan Differences](sync-with-git-differences-between-plans) page.
 :::